TuringLang/IRTracker.jl/README.md

 See also the `query` function for a more detailed, internal iterface to the node hierarchy.

-Finally, we can also inspect the various contents of each node:
+Finally, we can also inspect various properties of each node:

 ```
 julia> typeof(node[3])